bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @Ian-Yy</div>

-We now have a new ["pixel perfect" example](https://github.com/bevyengine/bevy/blob/v0.10.0/examples/2d/pixel_perfect.rs) that illustrates how to set up pixel perfect sprites.
+We now have a new ["pixel perfect" example](https://github.com/bevyengine/bevy/blob/v0.10.0/examples/2d/pixel_perfect.rs) that illustrates how to set up pixel-perfect sprites.
 It uses a cute new Bevy logo sprite!

 ![pixel perfect](pixel_perfect.png)